vackosar/vackosar.github.io/twitter-bullet-points-to-copy-paste.md

 ![Twitter Bullet Points How To](/images/twitter-bullet-points.png)

 Twitter posting requires summarization and lists are often used in that.
-Bullet points are crucial to create graphically appealing lists.
+Bullet points are crucial to create visually appealing lists.
 You can make your list stand out with non-standard bullet points.
 Copy-paste your favorite symbol from below and get bullet points onto you Twitter as well.